Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 import lombok.*; import software.amazon.awssdk.enhanced.dynamodb.mapper.annotations.*; @Builder @DynamoDbImmutable(builder = YourImmutableLombokItem.YourImmutableLombokItemBuilder.class) @Value public class YourImmutableLombokItem { @Getter(onMethod_=@DynamoDbPartitionKey) String pk; @Getter(onMethod_=@DynamoDbSortKey) String sk; String itemData; int inventory; }

-Document Interface
+Document interface

 The following Document interface example shows the PutItem call expressed using the Document interface.
 The example also uses EnhancedDocument.
-To execute commands against a DynamoDB table using the enhanced document API, you must first associate the table with your document table schema to create a DynamoDBTable resource object.
+To run commands against a DynamoDB table using the enhanced document API, you must first associate the table with your document table schema to create a DynamoDBTable resource object.
 The Document table schema builder requires the primary index key and attribute converter providers.

 import org.slf4j.*; import software.amazon.awssdk.enhanced.dynamodb.*; import software.amazon.awssdk.enhanced.dynamodb.document.EnhancedDocument; import software.amazon.awssdk.enhanced.dynamodb.model.*; import software.amazon.awssdk.services.dynamodb.model.ReturnConsumedCapacity; public class DynamoDbEnhancedDocumentClientPutItem { private static final DynamoDbEnhancedClient ENHANCED_DYNAMODB_CLIENT = DynamoDbEnhancedClient.builder().build(); private static final DynamoDbTable<EnhancedDocument> DYNAMODB_TABLE = ENHANCED_DYNAMODB_CLIENT.table("YourTableName", TableSchema.documentSchemaBuilder() .addIndexPartitionKey(TableMetadata.primaryIndexName(),"pk", AttributeValueType.S) .addIndexSortKey(TableMetadata.primaryIndexName(), "sk", AttributeValueType.S) .attributeConverterProviders(AttributeConverterProvider.defaultProvider()) .build()); private static final Logger LOGGER = LoggerFactory.getLogger(DynamoDbEnhancedDocumentClientPutItem.class); private void putItem() { PutItemEnhancedResponse<EnhancedDocument> response = DYNAMODB_TABLE.putItemWithResponse( PutItemEnhancedRequest.builder(EnhancedDocument.class) .item( EnhancedDocument.builder() .attributeConverterProviders(AttributeConverterProvider.defaultProvider()) .putString("pk", "123") .putString("sk", "cart#123") .putString("item_data", "YourItemData") .putNumber("inventory", 500) .build()) .returnConsumedCapacity(ReturnConsumedCapacity.TOTAL) .build()); LOGGER.info("PutItem call consumed [" + response.consumedCapacity().capacityUnits() + "] Write Capacity Unites (WCU)"); } }